ihmeuw/cascade-at/docs/dev/running.rst

 backends for UGE, for running as functions, or for running as subprocesses.
 Each of those backends can handle partial execution and error-handling in its own way.

+The tasks in the task graph could be processes, functions, UGE jobs, or UGE tasks.
+(A UGE job has one or more tasks, where a UGE task array has multiple tasks.)
+What is the right way to represent one of those tasks?

+ * A task is not a function, because it also has resource requirements for memory and run time.

+ * A task is not a Unix process because it doesn't always have file descriptors, process identifiers, and the other trappings of a Unix process.

+I'd like to think of a task as a component, the way Szyperski defines them in *Component Software.* They have

+ 1. A signature.
+ 2. Order guarantees for usage of time and memory.
+ 3. Well-defined exception-handling across the boundary.
+ 4. Eventual consistency for completion.
+(I'm fuzzy on whether this was one of his rules.
+It's been a while.)

+Out of respect for those guarantees, I propose a design that implements each task as a class that has a list of input and output files and tables, and that has a function that returns expected resource usage as a function of input data parameters.

+Recording inputs and outputs also helps with restarts.
+Sometimes the scheduler doesn't tell the truth because of network partitioning, but the files never lie, so we can use file presence or absence to determine restarts.

 Testing Strategy